-Placing DN200 Science at the top of my CAO was an easy choice as I could explore all subject areas before making an informed decision on my degree.
-To me, no area holds greater merit for study than plant science.
-Its implications infiltrate all aspects of modern society from global food security to phytopharmaceuticals.
-I am currently Vice-Auditor of the UCD Biological Society.
-Being involved in a society has allowed me to meet other people from various stages and degrees in UCD as well as encounter some incredible scientists.
-Last year, Nobel Prize laureate Sir Paul Nurse came to UCD to receive our George Sigerson Award for Inspiring Aspiring Scientists.
-The UCD O'Brien Centre for Science is home to unparalleled plant science labs and teaching facilities including the Bloom gold medal winning UCD Evolution Garden.
+Placing UCD Science at the top of my CAO was an easy choice as I could explore all subject areas before making an informed decision on my degree.
+To me, no area holds greater merit for study than plant science- its implications infiltrate all aspects of modern society from global food security to phytopharmaceuticals.
+I was Vice-Auditor of the UCD Biological Society.
+Being involved in a society allowed me to meet other people from various stages and degrees in UCD, as well as encounter some incredible scientists.
+The UCD O'Brien Centre for Science is home to unparalleled plant science labs and teaching facilities including the Bloom gold medal-winning UCD Evolution Garden, which are invaluable resources as I now pursue my PhD in plant genetics in UCD.

-- Caroline Dowling, Graduate
+Caroline Dowling, Graduate